juscuzryancan/refactored-succotash/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.example.rpuzon.mach-typer' is invalid and this project uses 'com.example.rpuzon.machtyper' instead.
+* The original package name 'com.rpuzon.mach-typer' is invalid and this project uses 'com.rpuzon.machtyper' instead.

 # Getting Started